 If you need a basic 13-by-9 baking dish for making gratin, lasagna, or stuffing, or even for roasting vegetables and small cuts of meat, the HIC Porcelain Lasagna Pan represents the best possible value.
-Though it’s inexpensive, the HIC dish performed in our tests as well as those that cost three times as much.
+Though it’s inexpensive, the HIC dish performed in our tests as well as those that cost more than twice as much.
 In fact, all the dishes—ranging from $10 to $180—functioned generally similarly, but this dish’s balance of features at such a great price set it apart as the clear winner.
 With its big handles and classic design, the HIC dish is a snap to take directly from oven to table, and the porcelain is broiler safe and easy to clean.

 If you’re looking for a classic beauty that will be a little more impressive for a holiday feast, consider the Revol Belle Cuisine 3.8-quart Rectangular Roasting Dish.
 Slightly larger and with better handles than the HIC Mrs. Anderson’s dish, this smooth enameled porcelain dish was the easiest to carry.
 At its price it’s an investment, but one that you might pass on to your kids someday.